 Freddy Cannon, singer known for such hits as “Tallahassee Lassie,” “Way Down Yonder in New Orleans,” and “Palisades Park,” was born Frederick Anthony Picariello, Jr. in Revere, MA in 1936.

 Bob Mosley, bass guitarist, songwriter, and vocalists for Moby Grape, was Paradise Valley, CA in 1942.

 Dennis Wilson, co-founder and drummer for the Beach Boys, middle brother of bandmates Brian and Carl, and only surfer in the band, was born in Inglewood, CA in 1944.

-Chris Hillman, singer, songwriter, bassist and original member of the Byrds, founding member of the Flying Burrito Brothers, solo artist, and member of Manassas and the Desert Rose Band, was born on Los Angeles, CA in 1944.
+Chris Hillman, singer, songwriter, bassist, founding member of The Byrds, the Flying Burrito Brothers, the Souther Hillman Furay Band, the Desert Rose Band, a member of Stephen Stills’ Manassas, and a solo artist, was born on Los Angeles, CA in 1944.

 Southside Johnny, singer, songwriter, and frontman for Southside Johnny & the Asbury Jukes, was born John Lyon in Neptune, NJ in 1948.

 Bob Griffin, bassist for BoDeans, was born in Waukesha, WI in 1959.